EroxI/Parliament-Notifier/README.md

 Creates a notification every time a selected member of the canadian parliament speaks in the house or when new bills are voted on.

 # Features
 Politicians : Find out what your local MP is saying.
-Get a notification whenever they speak in the house
+Get a notification whenever they speak in the house or customize it to see other MP's you can put as many as you want in.

 Votes : Get a notification every time a bill gets voted on in the house and see which parties voted on it and if it passed or not